fu-jono-283/eval-multi-tumour-evo/README.md

 Adjustments of number of samples simulated (number of iteratations and trees must also be changed accordingly) can be made in 1_all_script/1_all.R

 To execute the simulation for part 1, load R and enter: Rscript scripts/1_all_script/1_all.R.

-To execute the simulation for part 2...

 Please refer to the [Wiki](https://github.com/fu-jono-283/eval-multi-tumour-evo/wiki/Overview) for an overview of the project.